planety/Prologue/docs/views.md

 # Views

 `Prologue` doesn't provide any templates engines.
-But we recommend [karax](https://github.com/pragmagic/karax) to you. `karax` is a powerful template engines based on DSL.
+But we recommend [karax](https://github.com/pragmagic/karax) to you. `karax` is a powerful template engine based on DSL.
 It is suitable for server side rendering.

 You should use `nimble install karax` or `logue extension karax` to install it.